danmayer/coverband/README.md

 COVERBAND_COVERAGE_PORT=8086 bundle exec rake coverband:coverage_server
 ```

 This is especially useful for projects that are api only and cannot support the mounted rack app.
-To get production coverage, point coverband at your production redis server and ensure to checkout the production version of your project code locally.
+To get production coverage, point Coverband at your production redis server and ensure to checkout the production version of your project code locally.

 ```
  COVERBAND_REDIS_URL=redis://username:password:redis_production_server:2322 bundle exec rake coverband:coverage_server